California Reptiles & Amphibians

 California Frogs and Toads:

 This is not a scientific key to identifying frogs and toads found in California.
-It is meant to be used as a basic tool for the novice who wants identify a frog or toad primarily by appearance.
+It is meant to be used as a basic tool for the novice who wants to identify a frog or toad by its appearance.

 If you have any problems with this key, or suggestions on how to improve it, please send me feedback.